Nathan Healy

 Rhode Island Solar Incentives

-Note: The federal 30% residential solar tax credit was eliminated by the 2025 Big Beautiful Bill.
-State and local incentives still apply.
-With a Palmetto LightReach lease, Palmetto handles the commercial tax credit and passes those savings through via lower monthly payments.
+The federal 30% residential solar tax credit was eliminated by the 2025 Big Beautiful Bill.
+With a LightReach lease, Palmetto handles the commercial tax credit and passes savings through lower monthly payments.

 Incentive Type Description Source